benthomasson/gevent-functional-fsm/README.rst

-A functionl version of a Gevent FSM
+A functional version of a Gevent FSM

 * Free software: Apache Software License 2.0